How to find a cheap car hire deal in Marseille

 Best value car hire options right now

-The Compact rental category is a dependable pick if you can't decide what sort of ride you need.
+The Intermediate rental category is a dependable pick if you can't decide what sort of ride you need.
 It's also the car type that's rented the most in Marseille.

 Flying to Marseille?
 Think about an airport pick-up